github/docs/content/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account.md

 When using any development environment, customizing the settings and tools to your preferences and workflows is an important step. {% data variables.product.prodname_codespaces %} allows for two main ways of personalizing your codespaces.

 - [Settings Sync](#settings-sync) - You can use and share {% data variables.product.prodname_vscode %} settings between {% data variables.product.prodname_codespaces %} and other instances of {% data variables.product.prodname_vscode %}.
-- [Dotfiles](#dotfiles) – You can use a public `dotfiles` repository to specify scripts, shell preferences, and other configurations.
+- [Dotfiles](#dotfiles) – You can use a `dotfiles` repository to specify scripts, shell preferences, and other configurations.

 {% data variables.product.prodname_codespaces %} personalization applies to any codespace you create.